Joe Thornton: Boston Bruins (1997–2005)

-Trade to San Jose

 Ahead of the NHL resumption in 2005–06, Thornton became a restricted free agent in summer 2005.
 Negotiations on a new contract were strained: Thornton was reportedly unhappy with the direction of the Bruins franchise, and upset with criticism of his play in the Bruins' early playoff exit in 2004.
 Boston's front office was apparently unhappy with Thornton's leadership style and for not raising his level of play during the playoffs.
 Nevertheless, Thornton re-signed with Boston on August 11, 2005, to a three-year, $20 million contract.

 Thornton began the 2005–06 season strongly (33 points in 24 games), making him the team's leading scorer by a substantial margin, but the Bruins were struggling in the standings.
-On November 30, 2005, he was traded to the San Jose Sharks in a four-player deal, which sent forwards Marco Sturm and Wayne Primeau and defenceman Brad Stuart to Boston in exchange for Thornton.
-Mike O'Connell, the Bruins general manager who traded Thornton, stated in June 2011 that he "would still make the trade", and that it was "satisfying" that Boston had won a Stanley Cup before Thornton's new team had.
-O'Connell questioned Thornton's character both on- and off-ice at the time, contrasting him with Patrice Bergeron, who was playing his second full season with the Bruins when the trade took place.
-O'Connell recalled making a decision with assistant general manager Jeff Gorton to build the team around Bergeron instead of Thornton.
-Despite O'Connell's stance, the trade is widely considered to be one of the most-lopsided deals in NHL history.